Hellerup Church: Architecture

 Hellerup Church is built to a Historicist design, combining inspiration from traditional Romanesque churches with influences from Jugendstil and other contemporary styles.
 It has a cruciform layout and is constructed in yellow brick with bands of limestone.
 The facade is finished with a thin layer of lime mortar.
 The tower at the eastern end of the church stands 36 m tall.
 The ground floor of the tower serves as a porch.
 The main entrance is accented with a limestone portal.
-The pressent chancel replaced a somewhat smaller one in 1918.
+The present chancel replaced a somewhat smaller one in 1918.
 The stained glass windowsof the chancel were created by Johannes Kragh in 1918.
 They feature the four arch angels Gabriel, Mikael, Rafael and Uriel.
 The rose window above the main entrance in the tower was created by Johannes Kragh in 1928.
 It is a representation of the verse line "Alle jordens roser røde ej forslår til lammets krans" from Thomas Kingo's hymn Morgenstunden.
 The rose window in the southern cross arm was created by Krag in 1940 and feature the four evangelist symbols.